Your First Company? Requirements for Irish Company Formation

 Click here for more information on the different types of companies available.

-Article 1a of the Memorandum of Association must state the primary objectives of the company in 40 words or less.
-Your Irish company must also select a ‘NACE’ code prior to incorporation.
+The Companies Act 2014 introduced a Constitution for Private Limited Companies (LTD) which replaced the Memorandum and Articles of Association.
+The Constitution allows LTD’s to trade in any legal business they desire.
+However, your Irish company will still need select a ‘NACE’ code prior to incorporation.
 Don’t worry about this – all we need is for you to outline to us the precise activities of your company and we can do the rest.
-One of our qualified professionals will draft the Memorandum & Articles of Association specifically for your company.

 The Registered Office is the official address of your company and must be located in the Republic of Ireland.
 Most official correspondence will be posted to this address.
 The trading address of the Company may be different from its registered office.
 Irish-Resident Directors may use their home address as the registered office of their company is they wish.
 For Non-Resident Directors, click here for more information on our Registered Office Services.

 The Directors of a Company are the people who are appointed to run and manage the Company on behalf of the owners of the Company – the Shareholder(s).
-A minimum of two directors is required.
+A Private Limited Company may have one director if desired, but in this case must appoint a separate Company Secretary .
 We require the following information on the proposed directors to proceed with the formation of an Irish company:

 - Full Name